Applications may be made via our Online Grants Manager and will require the following information:

 Adirondack Foundation’s policy remains that in order to receive grants from the Small Grants for Small Children Fund, recipients must be found in statutory and regulatory compliance at all inspections by the New York State Office of Children and Family Services.

-Applications are accepted on a rolling basis.
-The committee will review your proposal and work with Adirondack Community Action Program, the Childcare Coordinating Council of the North Country and the Southern Adirondack Child Care Network to distribute the grants.
+IMPORTANT NOTE TO IN-HOME PROVIDERS: Please be aware that the selection committee will review your proposal and work with Adirondack Community Action Program (ACAP), the Childcare Coordinating Council of the North Country, or the Southern Adirondack Child Care Network to distribute any awarded grant funds.
+All grant checks to in-home providers will come from one of these agencies according to the county in which you operate.